digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 ### Creating a Ledger

-Add a new ledger given an initial configuration block, block metadata, and a set of options.
+Add a new ledger given an initial configuration event, configuration event metadata, and a set of options.

-* configBlock - the initial configuration block for the ledger.
+* configEvent - the initial configuration event for the ledger.
-* meta - the metadata associated with the configuration block.
+* meta - the metadata associated with the configuration event.
-  * blockHash (required) - a unique identifier for the block that the storage subsystem will use to index the block.
 * options - a set of options used when creating the ledger.
 * callback(err, storage) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise